amanullahykhan/AI-Girlfriend-App/README.md

 ## 📜 License

-This project is created and maintained by **Amanullah Khan**.
-All visual assets and code are intended for the ultimate AI companion experience.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+Created and maintained by **Amanullah Khan**.

 ---